florian-beetz/bachelor-thesis/thesis.md

 ## Software Migration

-Software migration is a part of software maintenance [@Malton2001].
-In general software maintenance can be classified as adaptive, corrective, perfective, and preventive maintenance tasks.
-Within this classification, software migration is an adaptive maintenance task: Adapting existing software to a new environment or platform.
+Software migration is a part of software maintenance [@Dig2006].
+In general software maintenance can be classified as adaptive, corrective, perfective, and preventive maintenance tasks [@Malton2001].
+Within this classification, software migration is an adaptive maintenance task:
+Adapting existing software to a new environment or platform.

 The need to perform a software migration usually arises, because the current platform or environment is obsolete or poorly supported, or from features